nmilosev/crouton-fedora-wayland/README.md

 **Architecture?**

 You can install an i686 chroot onto a x86_64 Chromebook.
 Specify ```-a i386``` to the installer.
 This way it will take much less space, and you really don't lose anything.
+You will also need to run dnf with [BROKEN AT THE MOMENT DNF DOESN'T RESPECT]

 **What about VirtualBox?**